zhaozhixu/LightNet/README.md

 After compilation, the following components will be installed:

-- lightnet: LightNet command tool
+- `lightnet`: LightNet command tool
-- liblightnet.so: LightNet runtime library
+- `liblightnet.so`: LightNet runtime library
-- ir2json.pl: LightNet intermediate language (IL) interpreter
+- `ir2json.pl`: LightNet intermediate language (IL) interpreter
-- pylightnet (optional): LightNet python wrapper package
+- `pylightnet` (optional): LightNet python wrapper package

 LightNet provides 3 interfaces which can be used by developers and users: